John Klemmer

-John T. Klemmer (born July 3, 1946) is an American saxophonist, composer, songwriter, and arranger.
+John T. Klemmer (born July 3, 1946 in Chicago, Illinois) is an American saxophonist, composer, songwriter, and arranger.

-He was born in Chicago, Illinois, United States, and began playing guitar at the age of five and alto saxophone at the age of 11.
-His other early interests included graphics and visual art, writing, dance, puppetry, painting, sculpting, and poetry.
-He studied at the Art Institute of Chicago and began touring with midwestern "ghost big bands" (Les Elgart, Woody Herman) as well as playing with small local jazz and rock groups.
+Klemmer began playing guitar at age 5 and alto saxophone at 11.
+His numerous early interests included graphics and visual art, writing, dance, puppetry, painting, sculpting, and poetry.
+He studied at the Art Institute of Chicago and began touring with midwestern "ghost big bands" (Les Elgart, Woody Herman), as well as playing with small local jazz and rock groups.
 After switching to tenor saxophone in high school, Klemmer played with commercial small groups and big bands in Chicago while leading his own groups and touring.

 Biography

-Klemmer had extensive studies in music, taking private lessons as a youth and in college in piano, conducting, harmony, theory, composition, arranging, clarinet, flute and classical and jazz saxophone.
-He studied saxophone and jazz improvisation with noted Chicago saxophonist and teacher Joe Daley.
-He attended the Interlochen's National Music Camp.
-The year he graduated from high school, Klemmer was signed by producer Esmond Edwards at Chess Records, eventually recording five albums with their Cadet label, including his innovative hit 1969 album, Blowin Gold (co-produced by ex-Rolling Stones producer Marshall Chess).
-This album was considered by many as the first of the jazz/rock fusion genre; follow-up albums introduced innovative rock rhythms, sounds and production techniques and debuted electronic effects with the saxophone that became his now "trademark" delay sound.
+Klemmer studied and performed music extensively during his younger days and in college.
+This included piano, conducting, harmony, theory, composition, arranging, clarinet, flute, and classical and jazz saxophone.
+He studied sax and jazz improvisation with noted Chicago saxophonist and teacher Joe Daley.
+He attended the National Music Camp at Interlochen.
+The year he graduated high school, Klemmer was signed by producer Esmond Edwards at Chess Records, eventually recording five albums with their Cadet label including his innovative 1969 hit Blowin' Gold (co-produced by ex-Rolling Stones producer Marshall Chess).
+This album was an early example of the fusion genre; follow-up albums introduced innovative rock rhythms, sounds and production techniques and debuted electronic effects with the saxophone that became his "trademark" delay sound.